FavioReinaldo/ORT_Project_P1/README.md

 # ORT_Project_P1

-This is a "Programming 1" final project from "Programming Analyst" career at ORT University
+This is a "Programming 1" final project from first semester of "Programming Analyst" career at ORT University

 Using only HTML and JavaScript